ngrx/platform/projects/ngrx.io/content/guide/store/architecture.md

 So why would we want to make them typesafe in the first place?
 Well, remember when we constructed an action in our previous section and assigned a string value to the `type` field?
 That is actually quite error prone, cause you might mispel that string value.
 It's maybe hard to understand why a mispel would be such a big deal but let's very briefly mention how actions are used.

 ### Dispatching an action
 Actions are being *dispatched* to reducer functions.
 What does that mean?
-Normally when you set up NGRX you do so be setting up your store like this:
+Normally when you set up NgRx you do so by setting up your store like this:

 <code-example header="app.module.ts and products.reducer.ts">
 // products.reducer.ts